-Hawkeye’s author, Lawrey Goodrick started writing and cartooning when he was young, but even though he had a wild creativity and animated imagination, he never thought he’d actually make it into a career.
+Lawrey Goodrick started writing and cartooning when he was young, but even though he had a wild creativity and animated imagination, he never thought he’d actually turn it into a career.

-It was only after he was well into his twenties that he discovered his favourite audience to entertain was teens and children, an age that he himself wasn’t fully able to enjoy as he was consumed with childhood anxiety and depression.
+It was only after he was well into his twenties that he discovered his favourite audience to entertain; teens and children, different ages that he himself wasn’t fully able to enjoy, as he was consumed with childhood anxiety and depression.

 The thought of doing outrageous things makes him laugh so he decided to take those opportunities of fun, throw in a dash of danger to heighten the likelihood of being caught, and try to explore the mindset of youth in the moment, addled with the confusion that comes from adolescence and the thrust of being thrown into the adult world of harsh justice.